 - Lower cancellation rates.

-- LH levels, resposible for ovulation, will decrease.
+- LH levels, responsible for ovulation, will decrease.

 - Follicle growth is quite homogeneous, lowering the variability of the response.